Australia ball-tampering row: What is it and why is it so serious?

 What is ball-tampering?

 Level two offences - of which Smith and Bancroft were found guilty - are serious.
-There are four levels under the ICC's code of conduct, which takes guidance from a cricket committee that includes former players and umpiring representatives.
+There are four levels under the ICC's code of conduct, which takes guidance from a cricket committee that includes former players and umpiring representatives, with four being the highest in terms of severity.

-Ball-tampering - which often results in a team being able to utilise reverse swing, where the ball moves through the air at high speed towards a batsman - happens more often than people realise.
+And ball-tampering - which often results in a team being able to utilise reverse swing, where the ball moves through the air at high speed towards a batsman - happens more often than people realise.

 Roughing up one side of the ball can be achieved by, say, a fielder out on the boundary throwing the ball in on the bounce into a rough part of the square.
 Sometimes, those stationed close might bounce the ball to the keeper.